Menu

 What inspires the poetry?

-Emily Isaacson's poetry draws its inspiration from many sources, but one of her favourites is ballet.
+Emily Isaacson's poetry draws its inspiration from many sources, but one of her favourites is piano.

 Edna St. Vincent Millay